 Credit: Hillyer Gallery

-Neville has participated in over 30 domestic and international juried exhibitions.
-He has exhibited at various galleries and museums.
+Neville has participated in over 30 domestic and international juried exhibitions and has exhibited at various galleries and museums.

 He has work in the permanent collection of the David Driskell Center for the Study of Visual Arts & Culture of African Americans and the African diaspora.